bobdouma/proportions_beta_Dirichlet/README.md

-# Source files belonging to the paper: Analyzing continuous proportions in ecology and evolution: a practical introduction to beta and Dirichlet
+# Source files belonging to the paper: Analyzing continuous proportions in ecology and evolution: a practical introduction to beta and Dirichlet regression.
 **J.C.
 Douma & J.T.
 Weedon**
 published in *Methods in Ecology and Evolution*